stanford-oval/cs294-homework-workdir/hw1/README.md

 `yarn global bin`.

 ## Configuration
-Follow this simple [instruction](instructions/almond-registration.md) to register as a Thingpedia developer, and get your developer key.
-We also suggests you to follow at least one of the tutorials to learn the basics of Thingpedia development.

 This workdir comes with a `Makefile` to help you run the scripts needed to build the QA skill.
 You will need to configure the following field in the `Makefile`:

 - `geniedir`: set this to the path to where you installed `genie-toolkie`.
 - `developer_key`: set this to your own developer key in Thingpedia.
+Follow this simple [instruction](instructions/almond-registration.md) to register as a Thingpedia developer, and get your developer key.
+- `username`: set this either your sid, or your group name (no space, letter, numbers, and `.` only)

+We also suggests you to follow at least one of the [tutorials](https://almond.stanford.edu/doc/thingpedia-tutorial-hello-world.md) to learn the basics of Thingpedia skill development.

-Before you move on, make sure you keep your tokenizer running in the background: go to `almond-tokenizer` directory and run
+Before you move forward, make sure you keep your tokenizer running in the background: go to `almond-tokenizer` directory and run
 ```bash
 LANGUAGES=en ./run.sh
 ```